gerbsec/DigiSpark-ReverseShell/README.md

 # DigiSpark-ReverseShell
 This Shell, is not the most optimized one possible.
 However, as I learn more I will definitely write a more powerful injection.
 Essentially when you plug in the DigiSpark should begin after it's natural 5 second delay(unless you have that disabled, which I recommend in wild injections).
 The DigiSpark then proceeds to open windows defender, as a user and disable it manually, as the new windows defender updates prohibit disabling real-time protection from the command line.
 Next it downloads psexec from your web server through an Administrator Command prompt and finally it elevates it's own privileges to NT/AUTHORITY SYSTEM and downloads your reverse shell and runs it.

+The main difference from this and other DigiSpark reverse shells is that it disables windows defender.